zizu28/CraftConnect/README.md

 - API endpoints for booking and line item management.
 - Project restructured as a modular monolith using Clean Architecture and DDD for each module.
 - Clarified CraftConnect as the main project, with Booking Management as a module.
+- Added API Gateway details for unified routing and orchestration.

 **Purpose:**
 - Provide clear documentation for developers and stakeholders.